timmcginley/41936/Project/index.md

 ## The Site
 ![image](https://github.com/user-attachments/assets/b4940d8a-18dc-45a0-a71b-71547deae4f2)
-Overview of the different available sites available on DTU Lyngby Campus
+Overview of the current and previous building sites on DTU Lyngby Campus.

 The site of the project is DTU Lyngby Campus.
-You will be able to choose from three different sites including:

 ### Site Boundary
 The site boundary should be the same as the existing building.

 ## The Building
-Your team should develop a design to renovate building 115, 304 or 308.
+Your team should develop a design to renovate building 308.
 It should be:
 * inviting, encourage inclusion and follow Universal Design Principles.
 * designed for multiple users who will share arrival areas and a number of facilities.
 * 'non' disciplinary / undisciplined, supporting interdisciplinarity, creativity, discovery and collaboration.